DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/geometry.rst

 geometries.
 The below code will compute and print the area and perimeter of each country in the ``countries`` layer within our tutorial QGIS project.

 The following code assumes ``layer`` is a :class:`QgsVectorLayer <qgis.core.QgsVectorLayer>` object that has Polygon feature type.

-.. testcode:: geometry
+.. testcode:: geometry2

   # let's access the 'countries' layer
   layer = QgsProject.instance().mapLayersByName('countries')[0]